Restricting alcohol consumed in public places

 - fill out the Permit Application — General Council Land (download below)

-- return your documents to any of our Customer Service Centres and pay the fee; or
+- return your documents to any of our Customer and Library Service Centres and pay the fee; or

 - return your documents to Mitchell Shire Council and an Officer will call you to take payment over the phone